hyperspy/hyperspy/doc/user_guide/eds.rst

 Zeta-factors should be provided in units of kg/m^2.
 The method is described further in [Watanabe1996]_ and [Watanabe2006]_ .
 Cross sections should be provided in units of barns (b).
 Further details on the cross section method can be found in [MacArthur2016]_ .
+Conversion between zeta-factors and cross sections is possible using :py:meth:~._signals.eds_tem.EDSTEMSpectrum.cross_section_to_zeta or :py:meth:~._signals.eds_tem.EDSTEMSpectrum.zeta_to_cross_section .

 Using the Cliff-Lorimer method as an example, quantification can be carried out as follows: